-Like Rice Krispies or other rice cereals, rice cakes are perfectly fine to feed to your chickens.
+Like Rice Krispies or other rice cereals, your chickens will be just fine if they eat rice cakes.
 Just avoid rice cakes that have extra salt or sugary toppings, like caramel.

 Can Chickens Eat Flavored Rice Mixes?

 It is best to leave these in the kitchen.
 Chickens should not exceed a sodium level of more than 1%.
-Often times these prepackaged rice dinners have a MUCH high salt content.
+Often times these prepackaged instant rice, uncooked rice meals, or already cooked rice dinners have a VERY high level of extra sodium, or salt.